SeaSkyThe/MyFirstPortfolio/README.md

-# This repository represents my first portifolio ever.
+# This repository represents my first portfolio ever.

+## This was build with React.JS and Tailwind.